People cross a river in Bangladesh via a narrow footbridge and by boat.

 Core area “Sustainable economic development, training and employment” Improving working conditions and training opportunities Internal link

-The Bangladesh government wants to create job opportunities for its growing population and push forward the training of skilled workers.
+The Bangladesh government wants to create job opportunities for its growing population and drive forward the training of skilled workers.
 German development cooperation activities here build on existing measures to train and upskill workers in the textile sector and are helping to develop new vocational training opportunities in the field of renewable energies.

 Ship mooring in the Sundarbans, the largest mangrove forests on earth in Bangladesh